Video

 About the Video

-Thank you to Self-Advocate Audric Newsome for narrating this animated video!
+Thank you to Self-Advocate Audric Newsome for narrating this video!
+Also see our similar video from a female perspective.

 Transcript